tohyuting/tp/docs/UserGuide.md

 * `update ct/w n/WarehouseA pd/Panadol q/10 t/fever` Updates the quantity of Panadol in WarehouseA to 10, and gives the product the tag 'fever'.

+### Assign Macro to selected command string: `assignmacro`

+* The alias cannot be an existing command word or already used in an existing macro , and should only consist of alphanumeric characters and/or underscores.
+The saved command string can consist of any number of prefixes, but the first word has to be a pre-defined command word.

+Format:	`assignmacro a/TYPE cs/COMMAND_STRING`

+Example:

+* `assignmacro a/uwm cs/update ct/w n/main warehouse` Assign a macro that pairs the alias "uwm" to the command string "update ct/w n/main warehouse".

+### Remove Macro with specified alias: `removemacro`

+* The alias specified has to exist.

+Format:	`removemacro ALIAS`

+Example:

+* `removemacro uwm` Removes the macro with the alias 'uwm'.

 ### Exiting the program : `exit`

 Exits the program.